 When to increase your child’s hydrocortisone dose

-An extra dose will not do any harm, so if in doubt it is better to give it than not, and then contact the specialist treatment centre for advice about what to do next.
+An extra dose will not do any harm, so if in doubt it is better to give it than not and then contact the specialist treatment centre for advice about what to do next.
 If the child is given a hydrocortisone injection (see below) they must be admitted to hospital afterwards to be monitored.
 You should insist that this is for a minimum of 12 hours.
-This is because the injection lasts about 8 hours, and it is important to check that the child is stable on their normal oral dose before going home.
+This is because the injection lasts about eight hours and it is important to check that the child is stable on their normal oral dose before going home.
 It is important not to ignore diarrhoea and vomiting, especially if the child is also taking tablets such as fludrocortisone or DDAVP.
 These medicines can cause them to become dehydrated with imbalanced salt levels.

 - It takes about an hour for oral hydrocortisone to be absorbed.